How To Make Whipped Cream

 - As mentioned, don’t walk away.
 You don’t want to end up with butter.

 - Stop the mixing regularly and check to see if soft peaks are forming.
 You don’t want them stiff.
 Light and fluffy.

-- Add a bit of sugar, confectioners sugar (some people call it powdered sugar or icing sugar).
+- Add a bit of sugar — confectioners sugar (some people call it powdered sugar or icing sugar).
 Measure your liquid whipping cream before you start.
-Beat it until it starts to thicken then add 1-3 tablespoons per cup of liquid cream.
+Beat it until it starts to thicken then add 1-3 tablespoons of powdered sugar per cup of liquid cream.
 It really depends on how sweet you want it.